CNET logo Why You Can Trust CNET

 • 5-year roof penetration warranty

-Between inflation, increasing energy prices and the threat of grid outages, adding some solar panels to your property can provide savings and peace of mind in addition to some green credibility.
+Between inflation, increasing energy prices and the threat of grid outages, adding some solar panels to your property can provide savings and peace of mind, in addition to green credibility.

-But there has been a veritable explosion of options when it comes to solar equipment, manufacturers and installers over the past 10 to 15 years.
+There has been a veritable explosion of options when it comes to solar equipment, manufacturers and installers over the past decade or so.
 Powerful hurricanes, floods, drought and widespread wildfires have made it clear that the threat of climate change is real and upon us, spurring local, state and national governments to offer incentives for the installation of renewables.

 The result has been a ramping up of research into solar technologies, plentiful panels and a dizzying directory of companies eager to help you get them on your roof.
-This all helps drive down the expense and adds ease to the process of going solar, but it can make the first choice of picking who to call a bit overwhelming.
+This all helps drive down the expense and adds ease to the process of going solar, but it can make picking a first choice of provider a bit overwhelming.

 Can solar panels save you money?